ltrinity/Shapify/README.md

-# HFold Iterative
+# Shapify

 #### Description:
-Software implementation of Iterative HFold.
+Software implementation of Shapify.
-Iterative HFold is an algorithm for predicting the pseudoknotted secondary structures of RNA using relaxed Hierarchical Folding.
+Shapify is an algorithm for predicting the pseudoknotted secondary structures of RNA using relaxed Hierarchical Folding.

+Shapify is based on Iterative HFold, see below paper for details.
 Paper: https://www.researchgate.net/publication/262810273_A_fast_and_robust_iterative_algorithm_for_prediction_of_RNA_pseudoknotted_secondary_structures

 On the dataset tested in this paper, Iterative HFold generally has better accuracy that its predecessor, [HFold](https://github.com/HosnaJabbari/HFold).